fozilbek1/User-Management-System-with-Zip-Function/README.md

 With the use of zip, this script demonstrates an efficient approach to handle user data, offering clarity and simplicity in user management tasks.

+Features:
+- Utilizes the zip function to combine usernames and passwords into user tuples and dictionaries.
+- Demonstrates iteration over user tuples and dictionaries for display and data retrieval.
+- Incorporates zip to combine multiple lists into tuples representing complete user records, including login dates.
+- Beginner-friendly implementation enhances understanding of list manipulation and data structuring in Python.